+BLUEBONNET ELECTRIC
-the co-op's directors are an extension

-bers because they know them from church, school, work, sports leagues and other civic activities.

-Debbi Goertz that we take, every deci-

-vote that we cast is done with your best interests first and foremost," he said.
+Flencher told meeting attendees that the co-op's directors are an extension of Bluebonnet's memthem from church, school, work, sports leagues and other civic activities.
+"Because we have those bers because they know relationships, every action Debbi Goertz that we take, every decision that we make, every vote that we cast is done with your best interests first and foremost," he said.

-year's Board election were unopposed and elected by general consent in accordance with Bluebonnet's bylaws: Ben Flencher, District 5, Burleson County; Kenneth Mutscher, District 7, Wash-Board Chairman Ben Flencher opened ington County; and Milton Shaw, Disand Hays counties.
+Three incumbent directors in this year's Board election were unopposed and elected by general consent in accordance with Bluebonnet's bylaws: Ben Flencher, District 5, Burleson County; Kenneth Mutscher, District 7, Wash-Board Chairman Ben Flencher opened ington County; and Milton Shaw, Disand Hays counties.
 Incumbent Director Debbi Goertz, District 3, Bastrop County, defeated three challengers in her bid low directors to serve on Bluebonnet's for re-election.
 Sadly, shortly after his board," Flencher said.
 "In my 32 years re-election, Mutscher passed away after on Bluebonnet's Board of Directors, this a brief illness.
 Read more about his life much support from Bluebonnet's members," Goertz said.
 "The last few years serving on Bluebonnet's Board has been a whirlwind.
 I am looking forward to continuing the wonderful work this Board and all the dedicated employees are doing to serve our members."